2,458 texts in Legends of the Jews (Ginzberg)

 The story of Micah and his homemade sanctuary is a wild ride through the human tendency to, well, improvise.
 We find this tale tucked away in Ginzberg's Legends of the Jews, painti...

-But the tradition often reminds us that even the best lineages can have some…interesting…twists and turns.
-Let's talk about Moses, yes THAT Moses, and a rather peculiar story about...
+The tradition often reminds us that even the best lineages can have some…interesting…twists and turns.
+Let's The texts suggest a possible reason for a "degeneration" in Moses' fami...

-We often think of them as fixed, unwavering, almost like statues.
+Them is often remembered as fixed, unwavering, almost like statues.
 But what if their stories were more…complicated?
 More human?
-Let's talk about someone whose path took a truly wild...
+Yes, that Moses!
+You might assume anyone related to...

 Remember Micah?
 The guy who stole silver from his mother and then used it to make an idol (Judges 17)?
 Well, according to Legends of the Jews, the trouble didn’t stop there.
 The pe...